vk3txd/nko-antenna-brief/docs/NKO_Propagation_Diversity.md

 In traditional implementations, polarisation diversity requires two physically separate antennas, two receiver front ends, and a combining or selection circuit.
 For most amateur radio operators this is impractical.

 The NKO achieves a form of polarisation diversity within a single antenna structure.
 Its horizontal OCF arms respond to horizontal polarisation.
 Its vertical coaxial feedline section responds to vertical polarisation.
 Both are connected at the same feedpoint and delivered to the same receiver input.
 The receiver sees the combination of both polarisation components simultaneously — not selected between, not switched, but summed.

-The result is a received signal that is less vulnerable to polarisation fading than a single-polarisation antenna, because when one component fades the other does not fade to the same degree.
+The result may be a received signal that is less vulnerable to some polarisation-related fades than a strongly single-polarisation antenna, because the two responses need not degrade in exactly the same way at the same time.

 ---